AustEcon/bitsv/README.rst

 - Support for use of a local bitcoin full node instead of a Web-API.
   (paves the way for a RegTest environment for a rapid development cycle)
 - Documentation.
+- Work on the bsvbip32 library for hierarchical deterministic keys: https://github.com/AustEcon/bsvbip32.
+Plan for each node to access bitsv functionality so that building apps can be a breeze!
+  (competing implementations welcome.
+That's partly why modularity is a good idea!)

 ----------------------------